 “Where the hell are the cavalry?” asked Private Vasquez, swinging her shoulder-strapped smartgun for more targets to blast.

 “Bah!”
 A very fat man with a yellow necktie looked around for a chair, found none, and kept standing, uncomfortably.
 He was used to solving mysteries from an armchair in his New York brownstone.
 Where the devil were Fritz and Horst and Archie Goodwin?
 “Cavalry, madam?
-There are no cavalry.
-Pfui.
+There is no cavalry.
+Pfui!
 You’ll just have to take it as it comes.”

 Fighters on both sides followed suit.